Key Takeaways

 Can I put personal items in my car during shipping?

-Most carriers allow up to 100 lbs of personal items, limited to the trunk or cargo area, and at the owner’s risk.
-However:
+Most carriers allow up to 100 lbs of personal items, limited to the trunk, at the owner’s risk.
+Items must be secured, and insurance does not cover personal belongings — always confirm your carrier’s specific policy.

 Do I need to be present for pickup and delivery?

 Yes, ideally.
-Either you or a designated representative must be present to:
+Either you or a designated representative must be present to sign the Bill of Lading, conduct vehicle inspections, and approve delivery details.

 What if my car is damaged during shipping?